How do "reconciliation agreements" impact land and water?

 - identify challenges and opportunities in the implementation of these government-to-government agreements

-Law Society of BC CPD Hours: 6 hours (this course does not contain professional responsibility and ethics, client care and relations, and/or practice management)
+Law Society of BC CPD Hours: 5.5 hours (this course does not contain professional responsibility and ethics, client care and relations, and/or practice management).
+Please note: The CPD hours of the rebroadcast will either meet or exceed the CPD hours of the original live webinar course.

 Deborah L. Curran — Associate Professor, Faculty of Law and School of Environmental Studies, Executive Director, Environmental Law Centre, University of Victoria, Victoria